lanzrein/ada_project/README.md

 - 24th of November : Produce statistics from the datasets that are relevant to our research questions.
 # Questions for TAs

 - Is it fine to have a larger pannel of research questions and then as we progress in the progress remove less interesting ones and add new ones ?
 If they are relevant for the project.
+- Is it fine to work on several codes/notebooks addressing the different questions, and then group the results and vizualisations ?